 - The Scopus data are extracted as per the ASJC codes attached to this email.

-- The window for both publications and citations is five and six years respectively (2015 to 2019 for papers and 2015 to 2020 for Citations)
+- The window for both publications and citations is five and six years respectively (2016 to 2020 for papers and 2016 to 2021 for Citations, in case of QS World University Rankings published in June 2022)

 - Self-citations are excluded from all citation counts.